 New York and Minnesota are two states where consumers have been successful in influencing the development and implementation of Medicaid nursing home reimbursement policy to better encourage access, care quality, and quality of life.
 To understand how consumers can acquire a seat at the table and be effective in influencing payment policy, 24 in-depth interviews were conducted with 27 individuals in these states with known or demonstrable experience in this area.
 Subjects interviewed include: state agency officials, state legislators and legislative staff, consumer advocates (including ombudsmen), union staff, and nursing home industry representatives.
 Pertinent documents were reviewed as well.
 The primary purpose of this report is to detail lessons learned from New York and Minnesota about how best to promote effective consumer involvement in the reimbursement of nursing homes and other long-term care providers.

 Miller, Edward Alan and Rudder, Cynthia, "Increasing Consumer Involvement in Medicaid Nursing Facility Reimbursement: Lessons from New York and Minnesota" (2012).
 Gerontology Institute Publications.
-Paper 69.
+69.